peterheard01/logic-room/_posts/powering-the-cross-platform-economy-with-javascript/2017-06-21-powering-the-cross-platform-economy-with-javascript.md

 layout: post
 title: Powering The Cross-Platform Economy With JavaScript
 author: Pete Heard
-excerpt: This article discusses something called the 'Cross-Platform' economy, what it is, why it exists and how you can embrace it with JavaScript.
+excerpt: This article discusses something called the 'cross-platform' economy, what it is, why it exists and how you can embrace it with JavaScript!
 thumbnail: 404.jpg
 category : javascript
 date:   2017-06-21 05:06:50 +0000
 ---

 As companies embrace digital and look to leverage their data, processes and products to create new value streams software is becoming more and more important.
-Being able to deploy to a variety of devices is key to creating a digital business; mobile, web and server are all common platforms for software and now even [desktop](https://thenextweb.com/apps/2016/09/14/slack-beta-app/#.tnw_2uCEXoyD) is making a come back.
+Being able to deploy to a variety of devices is key to creating a digital business; mobile, web and server are all common platforms for software and now even [desktop](https://thenextweb.com/apps/2016/09/14/slack-beta-app/#.tnw_2uCEXoyD){:target="_blank"} is making a come back.

 I've seen a trend recently; some companies are beginning to ask the question, if we are using much of the same code on different devices, why not re-use it?

-The cross-platform economy is a phrase I think best describes how organisations can build a suite of re-usable and modular code that can be deployed to multiple platforms  (web, mobile, server and desktop) and will allow the same code to enable integration across many customer touch points and integration systems.
+The cross-platform economy is a phrase I think best describes how organisations can build a suite of re-usable and modular code that can be deployed to multiple platforms  (web, mobile, server and desktop).
+It will allow the same code to enable integration across many customer touch points and integration systems.

-It allows business to unlock the deep value of 'process' described in code and progressively leverage this monetary worth across disparate internal architectures, applications and departments.
+It allows businesses to unlock the deep value of 'process' described in code and progressively leverage this monetary worth across disparate internal architectures, applications and departments.
 It also allows business processes to be extracted into independent modules and these can be licensed to partners or even competitors.

 # Why Does the Cross-Platform Economy Exist?

 In a digital economy the information captured in code represents an underlying asset in the monetary worth of a company much the same as property, equipment, ip or other assets.

 Traditionally, software mal-practice leads companies down an ever winding road of replacement and rewriting.
-They need to target a new platform or create a new product so they get some developers to create it.
+They need to target a new platform or create a new product; so they get some developers to create it.

 Over time; requirements change, developers come and go, the infrastructure needs to be updated forcing code to fall inline and  the codebase inevitably declines.
 It becomes fragile.
 Each piece of software which serves a specific purpose becomes fragmented and this in turn leads to a decaying and depreciating asset.
 Companies are stuck in a cycle of re-writing software; and this is expensive!